n8webdev/wpalpha/roadmap.md

 * Paste it to the 'Login Logo' snippet and edit the website's title;
 * Change the scope of the snippet to 'Run everywhere'.
 * Test it!

+# Plugins
+## General view
+* Check out premium.wpmudev.org > Plugins and browse through the many options available;
+* Note that most of them are installed on your sandbox;
+* Check the Ultimate Branding plugin.
+It allows the dev to remove WP Branding from the whole app and replace it with his or the client's, as well as eliminating unecessary menu items;
+* Check out WPMU DEV Dashboard for a personilized version of the Admin Dashboard;
+* Defender, Hummingbird, Popup Pro 2, Membership 2 Pro and Snapshot Pro are also very good options.

+## Envato Market
+### Payed Features
+* Access envato.com and go to the Codecanyon/ wordpress page;
+* Search for 'popup' and do a little tour with LayeredPopups;
+* Access themeforest/ wordpress and browse through thousands of different themes;
+* Create an account and/or browse through the pages to get Free Files and hollidays discounts;

+### Free Features
+* Evaluate the Following criterias:
+    ** Amount of Active Installations;
+    ** Compatibility with current version of WP;
+    ** Users ratings;
+    ** Support Page comments.